laboon/CS1632_Summer2018/exercises/8/exercise8.md

 ## Steps

 1. Make sure that you run `bundle install` before running any tests.
-One the gems that will be installed is rantly.
+One of the gems that will be installed is rantly.
 1. I recommend you play around with the program a little (by running `ruby trade_engine.rb`) so that you understand how the program works.
 I also advise you to examine the rantly GitHub page ( https://github.com/rantly-rb/rantly ) if you have any questions in terms of syntax.
 3. We are going to test the `Market` class (in `market.rb`) using property-based testing.
 There are already several property-based tests available - run them as you would any Minitest test.
 There are also some commented-out tests which describe invariants which should hold.
 Uncomment them and fill them in, and try to find some errors of your own.
 5. Fix any errors that you find.